scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 couple slices of leftover pizza for dinner and then chips and salsa with friends.

+### Day 326

+Had a bagel for breakfast/lunch because I was out and about doing errands.
+Then went to a Kentucky Derby party and had some pulled pork, then finished off the night with a chicken wing dinner.
+So no soylent today.
+Can you believe that in a little under a month or so I will have been drinking mostly soylent for a whole year?

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/